-INSTRUCTIONAL CORE TEAM (BAST)
+INSTRUCTIONAL CORE TEAM

-The Instructional Core Team, known at Beaver Creek as BAST, the Behavioral and Academic Support Team, consists of Literacy Specialists, School Counselor, Psychologist, ESL teacher, School Principal, Prevention Specialist, Behavior Specialist and School Nurse.
+The Instructional Core Team consists of a general education classroom teacher, Literacy Specialist, School Counselor, Psychologist, the ESL teacher, school principal, and school nurse.
 Each elementary school offers an educational service that seeks to maximize individual student success in the general education classroom.
-When students experience difficulty academically, socially, and/or behaviorally, they are recommended to the Instructional Core Team by a classroom teacher, parent, or member of BAST.
+When students experience difficulty academically, socially, and/or behaviorally, they are recommended to the Instructional Core Team by a classroom teacher, parent, or member of the Instructional Core Team.